stevenewbs/blog/libvirtd qemu Blu Ray passthrough.md

 ## Libvirt / qemu config

+[This Unraid thread](https://forums.unraid.net/topic/33851-blu-ray-dvd-rom-passthrough/) gave some heavy hints for this section.

 1. Create the VM as you wish (make a note of the name).

 2. List SCSI devices to get the ID of your Blu Ray drive: